harvard-lts/fits/README.md

     mvn clean package

-Because the outcome of some of the tests are system dependent, it is recommended to run them in a Docker container so that the results are consistent.
+Because the outcome of some of the tests is system dependent, it is recommended to run them in a Docker container so that the results are consistent.
 To do so, first install Docker, Podman, or an equivalent container service, and execute the following: